GallowayLabMIT/protocols/docs/protocols/analytics/atac_see.rst

 4. Add 50 uL of transpose mixture to cells to be transposed.
 Place the cells in a humid 37C box for 30 minutes.
 5. For plated cells, wash with wash buffer three times, for 15 minutes each at 55C.
 For suspended cells, wash twice.
+6. Add PBS media to cells and image/flow the resulting cells.